accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Locate pre-recorded video-only and synchronised time-based media on the screen that require audio description.
 1. Check:
-	- the presence of a synchronised audio description ;
+	- the presence of a synchronised audio description;
 	- or the presence of an alternative version with a synchronised audio description adjacent to or accessible via an adjacent component (a button or a link).
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}

 - WCAG 2.1: [1.2.5 Audio description (pre-recorded) (AA)](https://www.w3.org/Translations/WCAG21-fr/#audio-description-prerecorded)
-- EN 301 549 V3.2.1 (2021-03) : *11.1.2.5 Audio Description (Pre-recorded)*.
+- EN 301 549 V3.2.1 (2021-03) *11.1.2.5 Audio Description (Pre-recorded)*.

 #### [Criterion 3.10](#crit-3-10) [AA] For each pre-recorded [time-based media](glossaire.md#media-temporel-type-sound-video-and-synchronised) with a [synchronised audio description](glossaire.md#audiodescription-synchronisee-media-temporel), is it relevant? {id="crit-3-10"}

 **[Test 3.10.1](#test-3-10-1):** For each pre-recorded video-only or synchronised time-based media with an audio description, does it meet these conditions? {id="test-3-10-1"}
-- The audio description is relevant ;
+- The audio description is relevant;
 - The audio description is correctly synchronised (the audio description soundtrack coincides correctly with the video tape).

 ##### Evaluation methodology {class="disclosure methodo"}